euppal/Floral/floral/docs/Global, Variable and Constant Initialization.md

 #  Variables, Constants and Initialization
-# WARNING: SPECIFICATION CHANGED

-The chief format for storing, passing around and operating on data involves the declaration of variables or constants and then their initialization.
+The chief format for storing, passing around and operating on data involves the allocation of variables or constants and then their initialization.
 Here is an example Floral program:

 ```
 func main(): Int {